rebelsky/sams-assorted-musings-reflections/pcard-privacy.md

 ---

+Postscript: After I wrote this musing, I discovered I started one on a similar topic when I first encountred the problem.
+I then updated it in May, 2017.
+Here's what I had written.

+> It's graduation weekend.
+I wasn't intending to rant.
+Rather, I was intending to write nice things about the graduating seniors [12].
+But then I got a response to my question about data privacy and the Pioneer One-Card system.
+Here's an approximation of the answer: "It appears that you are correct that we should revisit the issue of access to Pioneer One-Card data.
+However, the P-Card committee is not the group to do so, since they have no governance or oversight responsibilities [14].
+We will consider these issues as part of our broader consideration of information security and data governance."

+> Now, I'm glad that we are beginning a broader consideration of information security and data governance.
+It's about time.
+I hope that there is faculty representation involved.

+Whoops!
+I guess I should not have explained the governance issue in the way that I did.
+But "The P-Card committee has no governance or oversight responsibilities" doesn't tell me who does.
+As far as I can tell, they don't think any group has oversight responsibilities over the data.
+That's a problem.

+---

 [1] A few also asked about the ethical violation.
 As I said, I won't write about that in public.